By Lauren Muhlheim, Psy.D. and Therese Waterhous, Ph.D.

 Families often ask whether they should proceed with a previously scheduled trip or take a well-deserved “break” during the refeeding process.
-We advise that travel during Phase 1 of FBT be avoided if at all possible.
-We know several families who have vacationed with a child well along in treatment for anorexia and found their child lost 5 to 10 pounds over the course of a week, erasing months of progress.
-Children and young adults with anorexia have difficulty with change; if a child is having difficulty completing meals in the home, it is unlikely that they will be able to do so on vacation, where most meals will be eaten in an unfamiliar setting in the presence of non-family members.
+We advise that travel during Phase 1 of Family-Based Treatment (FBT) be avoided if at all possible.
+We know several families who have vacationed with a child well along in treatment for anorexia who found their child lost 5 to 10 pounds over the course of a week, erasing months of progress.
+Children, teens, and young adults with anorexia have difficulty with change.
+If someone with anorexia is having difficulty completing meals in the home, it is unlikely that they will be able to do so on vacation.
+This is because on vacation most teens with eating disorders must eat meals in an unfamiliar setting in the presence of non-family members.

 If due to family emergency or some other reason travel cannot be avoided, then parents and caregivers need to have confidence they can feed the way they have been feeding: similar foods, meals timed in the same manner, supervision of the child for the duration of each meal, not allowing for any slip-ups such as skipping a snack.
 There must be a plan in place for contacting the treatment team, if needed.
 Follow our instructions below for preparing for travel and feeding during travel, but proceed with great caution.

 Many parents ask about dangling out the promise of a trip as a reward for weight gain.
-This is not recommended, because weight gain is hard to predict and does not necessarily occur in a linear fashion.
+We discourage this because weight gain is hard to predict and does not necessarily occur in a linear fashion.
 For this reason, it is better to tie consequences to behaviors (100% meal completion) versus outcome (pounds gained).
 It is also unfair to set up a child in recovery to be responsible for the loss of a vacation perhaps at the expense of other children.
 It is better to postpone the trip entirely until the child is healthier.

 - Eats most meals and snacks willingly

-- Eats a wide variety of foods and does not get upset when there are changes or new foods are presented.
+- Eats a wide variety of foods and does not get upset when faced with new foods or foods presented differently

 - Can handle eating at restaurants and in public and ”fast food”